-- 5. Indeed, instead of filing responsive evidence to this application, the Debtors-or rather, just one of them-initiated an action against CEI and its principals.
+Instead, the Debtors initiated an action against CEI and its principals.
 The Amended Statement of Claim does not contest the Indebtedness, security, or delivery of the demands.
-Notably, the Amended Statement of Claim accepts as fact that the Indebtedness was advanced to the Debtors and that the Loan and Security Documents were entered into by the Debtors.5 Instead, Retail and other Mizrahi Group entities make bare and unparticularized allegations of "bad faith" and breach of duties allegedly owing by the defendants.
-That action, if pursued, will be vigorously defended and the subject of a motion to strike.6 - 6.
-CEI seeks to appoint the Receiver in furtherance of its contractual right to do so and with a view to preserving and realizing on the Property.7 In the circumstances, it is just and convenient to appoint the Receiver over the Property. - 7.
-CEI has commenced a parallel receivership application in respect of the Mizrahi Group's equity interests in the 180 Steeles Project, another condominium development jointly operated and developed by CEI and Mizrahi, which is being heard at the same time as this application.8
+Notably, the Amended Statement of Claim accepts as fact that the Indebtedness was advanced to the Debtors.
+Rather, the Debtors and other Mizrahi Group entities make bare and unparticularized allegations of "bad faith" and breaches of duties allegedly owing by the defendants.
+That action, if pursued, will be vigorously defended and the subject of a motion to strike.

+- 5. CEI seeks to appoint the Receiver in furtherance of its contractual right to do so and with a view to preserving and realizing on the Property.
+In the circumstances, it is just and convenient to appoint the Receiver over the Property. - 6.
+CEI has commenced a parallel receivership application in respect of the Hazelton Project, another condominium development jointly operated and developed by CEI and Mizrahi, which is being heard at the same time as this application.